nyumaya/nyumaya_audio_recognition/README.md

 - alarm-system (door-open, glass-break, footsteps, fire-alarm, voice)
 - door-monitor (door bell, door knocking, voice)
 - weather (thunder, rain, storm, hail)
+- language detection

 ## Pretrained models:
 **Accuracy Results are taken by feeding the test-set for accuracy and the clean cv-corpus test set for false positives.
 Some results seem a bit fishy and shouldn't be taken a scientific benchmark.
-The testing should be improved by using a more diverse test set for false positives and adding background noise / music.***
+The testing should be improved by using a more diverse test set for false positives and adding background noise / music.**

 - [Marvin-conv_res-mini-narrow](https://drive.google.com/open?id=1offSK9sRVc3R5rJiEPTtlxLPgy07CSZz)
 ```